ewmiller/swag/README.md

 ## Overview
 Want an easier way to generate API documentation?
 The goal of Swag is to automate the process of writing YAML files for that purpose.

-From within a Rails app, a user will be able to enter ```swag``` in the command line, and Swag will figure out their app's functionality.
-A YAML file will be generated to describe the results.
+## Usage
+(As development continues, the specifics of usage may change.
+Some of these features may or may not be implemented yet):

+Swag will need the user's help in order to figure out how an API works and document it.
+This will most likely be a combination of reading a config file and getting user input from the command line.
+On swag's first run, it will create a ```swag``` directory and populate it with a file called ```config.yml```.
+Then the config will need to be populated with certain information, including:

+ - the API's base URL
+ - paths to different resources (e.g. users, blog articles, etc.)
+ - meta info such as the API's title, author, version, etc.

+Alternatively, a user can call ```swag``` on individual resources.
+For example, calling ```swag users``` from the command line will generate documentation for *only* the ```users``` resource of the API.

+The swag output will be saved to the ```swag``` directory as YAML files.

 ## Build Scripts (for gem development)
 This repository includes ```spec.sh```, a bash script for automatically updating the version and